LujanWorld/Luchanworld/content/moment/_index.md

 When we’re mindful, we reduce stress, enhance performance, gain insight and awareness through observing our own mind, and increase our attention to others’ well-being.

 Mindfulness meditation gives us a time in our lives when we can suspend judgment and unleash our natural curiosity about the workings of the mind, approaching our experience with warmth and kindness—to ourselves and others.

-**.**.”

-Visit national parks - your entry fees contribute to preserving nature

-Ensure that tour companies have good animal treatment practices - especially if the tour involves interacting with animals

-Recycle and reduce.
-Recycle newspapers, magazines and your beverage containers (many can be returned for refunds), and reduce the number of bags, napkins and disposable cups you use when you eat fast food.

 > “Mindfulness means being awake.
 It means knowing what you are doing”